mirhagk/NemerleMarkdown/README.md

 --------------

 If you'd like to contribute you need to have Nemerle installed.
 You may have to fix references to `Nemerle.Peg` and `Nemerle.Peg.Macro` (I've had weird issues with it).

+You can contribute by extending the parser to support more of the core syntax